sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

 # System Architecture

 ## Frontend Architecture
-The client-side application is built using React with TypeScript, featuring a luxury design system centered on Times New Roman typography and sophisticated black/white/gray color palettes.
-The frontend uses Wouter for routing and TanStack Query for state management.
-Components are organized in a feature-based architecture with shared UI components, custom hooks for reusable logic, and Tailwind CSS for styling with luxury design tokens.
+The client-side application is built with React and TypeScript, featuring a luxury design system centered on Times New Roman typography and sophisticated black/white/gray color palettes.
+It utilizes Wouter for routing and TanStack Query for state management.
+Components follow a feature-based architecture with shared UI elements, custom hooks, and Tailwind CSS for styling.

 ## Backend Architecture
-The server is built on Express.js with TypeScript, implementing a RESTful API architecture.
-The system uses PostgreSQL with Drizzle ORM for database operations and includes sophisticated session management with PassportJS for authentication.
-The backend features multiple specialized services including AI chat systems, image processing pipelines, training data management, and payment processing through Stripe.
+The server is built on Express.js with TypeScript, implementing a RESTful API.
+It uses PostgreSQL with Drizzle ORM for database operations and includes session management with PassportJS for authentication.
+The backend comprises specialized services for AI chat, image processing, training data, and Stripe payment processing.

 ## Agent System Architecture
 A unique multi-agent system coordinates AI assistants through a unified communication layer.
-Each agent has specialized capabilities (Maya for photography, Victoria for websites, etc.) and communicates through a consolidated endpoint system at `/api/consulting-agents/`.
-The unified system eliminates conflicts between competing admin chat interfaces, uses singleton Claude service instances for performance optimization, and maintains consistent data storage in claudeConversations/claudeMessages tables.
-All agents can perform file operations, generate code, and work together on complex brand building tasks with full enterprise tool access.
+Each agent has specialized capabilities (e.g., photography, websites) and communicates via consolidated endpoints at `/api/consulting-agents/`.
+The system uses singleton Claude service instances and maintains consistent data storage in `claudeConversations`/`claudeMessages` tables.
+Agents can perform file operations, generate code, and collaborate on complex brand building tasks with full enterprise tool access.
+A critical architectural decision is the separation of agent conversations (routed directly to Claude API) from tool operations (processed via a hybrid intelligence system for zero-cost execution).

 ## Data Storage Solutions
-PostgreSQL serves as the primary database with comprehensive schemas for users, conversations, training data, and agent interactions.
-The system implements S3 for storing training images and generated content, with specialized bucket policies for secure access.
-Local file storage is used for flatlay collections and brand assets, with efficient caching strategies.
+PostgreSQL is the primary database for users, conversations, and training data.
+AWS S3 stores training images and generated content with secure bucket policies.
+Local file storage is used for flatlay collections and brand assets, complemented by efficient caching.

 ## Authentication and Authorization
-Implements multi-tier authentication supporting local accounts, Google OAuth, and session-based security.
-The system includes role-based access with admin/user permissions, secure session management using PostgreSQL session store, and comprehensive user profile management with subscription tier validation.
+The system implements multi-tier authentication supporting local accounts, Google OAuth, and session-based security.
+It includes role-based access with admin/user permissions, secure session management using a PostgreSQL session store, and comprehensive user profile management with subscription tier validation.

 # External Dependencies

 ## Third-Party AI Services
-- **Anthropic Claude API**: Powers all AI agent conversations and content generation
+- **Anthropic Claude API**: For AI agent conversations and content generation.
-- **Replicate API**: Handles AI image generation using FLUX models and custom training
+- **Replicate API**: For AI image generation using FLUX models and custom training.
-- **OpenAI**: Used for specific AI tasks and integrations
+- **OpenAI**: For specific AI tasks and integrations.

 ## Cloud Infrastructure
-- **AWS S3**: Stores training images, generated content, and media assets with specialized bucket policies
+- **AWS S3**: For storing training images, generated content, and media assets.
-- **PostgreSQL/Neon**: Primary database hosting with connection pooling
+- **PostgreSQL/Neon**: For primary database hosting.
-- **Vercel/Replit**: Deployment and hosting infrastructure
+- **Vercel/Replit**: For deployment and hosting.

 ## Payment and Communication
-- **Stripe**: Handles subscription payments, billing, and premium feature access
+- **Stripe**: For subscription payments, billing, and premium feature access.
-- **SendGrid**: Email delivery for transactional emails and marketing campaigns
+- **SendGrid**: For transactional and marketing emails.
-- **Flodesk**: Email marketing automation and subscriber management
+- **Flodesk**: For email marketing automation.
-- **ManyChat**: Chatbot integration for customer support and lead generation
+- **ManyChat**: For chatbot integration.

 ## Development and Monitoring
-- **Drizzle ORM**: Database schema management and migrations
+- **Drizzle ORM**: For database schema management.
-- **Tailwind CSS**: Utility-first styling framework with custom luxury design system
+- **Tailwind CSS**: For styling.
-- **Vite**: Build tool and development server with optimized bundling
+- **Vite**: For build processes and development server.
-- **TypeScript**: Type safety across the entire application stack
+- **TypeScript**: For type safety.